twirote/starport/docs/6 Protocol Buffer Files/1-overview.md

+---
+title: Protocol Buffer Files Overview
+description: The data structures used by Cosmos SDK modules.
+---

 # Protocol Buffer Files Overview

 Protocol buffer files define the data structures used by Cosmos SDK modules.

 Inside the `proto` directory, a directory for each custom module contains `query.proto`, `tx.proto`, `genesis.proto`, and other files.